poepperl/rdfier/docu/source/2_instructions.md

 ### Section 4.2.4 Comparison on synthetic generated Datasets
 In this section, a benchmark test was run on synthetically generated datasets based on AFE.
+A synthetically generated dataset of the published part of AFE is located in `data/thesis_data/afe/synthetic.csv`.
 The following parameters were used when running UnCo:
  * **Dataset**: synthetic AFE dataset.
  * **Increasing parameter**: Number of uncertainties (0)